 This chapter provides information for multi-agency practitioners about carers of adults with care and support needs in relation to adult safeguarding.
 Specifically, it outlines their role in preventing and detecting abuse or neglect of those for whom they care, but it also discusses potential harm that may be caused by carers.
 Multi-agency practitioners need to be aware of such possible risks to adults with care and support needs.

 Carers, in this context, are usually family members or a friends.

-Carers can play a significant role in preventing and detecting abuse and neglect for the people they care for.
+Carers can play an important role in preventing and detecting abuse and neglect of the people they care for.
 The vast majority of carers strive to act in the best interests of the person they support.
-There are times, however, when carers themselves experience abuse from the person to whom they are offering care and support or from the local community in which they live.
+There are times, however, when carers may themselves experience abuse from the person to whom they are offering care and support or from the local community in which they live.

-Risk of harm to the supported person may also arise because of carer stress, tiredness, or lack of information, skills or support (see Carers: Preventing, Delaying or Reducing Needs).
-Also, there are times where harm is intended.
+Risk of harm to the supported person may also arise because of carer stress, tiredness, or lack of information, skills or support.
+Also, there may be times where the harm caused is deliberate.

 Circumstances in which a carer could be involved in a situation that may require a safeguarding response from agencies include:

-- a carer may witness or speak up about abuse or neglect in relation to the adult they care for, or another person;
+- a carer may witness or talk about abuse or neglect in relation to the adult they care for, or another person;

-- a carer may experience intentional or unintentional harm from the adult they are trying to support, or from professionals and organisations they are in contact with;
+- a carer may experience intentional or unintentional harm from the adult they are supporting, or from professionals and organisations they are in contact with;

 - a carer may harm or neglect the adult they support on their own or with others.
 This may, or may not, be deliberate.

 Where there is intentional abuse, adult safeguarding under the Care Act should always be considered.

-All staff and professionals should support a rights based approach to issues of abuse and neglect and to the recognition and support of carers.
+All staff and professionals should support a human rights based approach to issues of abuse and neglect and to the recognition and support of carers.

 Work developed by the Association of Directors of Adult Social Services (ADASS), carers groups, commissioners and organisations working with carers, identify six distinct areas related to carers and safeguarding: